 In Year 1 our classes are named after the authors Nick Butterworth and Julia Donaldson.

-Butterworth is taught by Mrs Hunter and Mrs Kemp.
+Butterworth is taught by Mrs Hunter.

 Donaldson is taught by Mrs Brindley.